jgb-solutions/mp3pam-web-client/README.md

 # MP3Pam
 A free entertainment platform for sharing all kinds of sound.
-Music, Podcas and even Ad.
+Music, Podcast and even Ad.
 You name it.

 Some of the techs/libs/languages used in this project are: *React*/*TypeScript*/*JavaScript*/*Apollo Client*/*GraphQL*/*Redux*/*JSS*/*Material UI*